The Class of 1941 Endowed Scholarship Fund

 The Joanne and Paul Neuland `27 Endowed Scholarship Fund

 This endowed scholarship was established in 1990 by Dr. Paul Neuland '27 to give financial assistance to deserving students.

 The Rev. Allen P. Novotny, S.J.
 Endowed Scholarship Fund

 The Giaimo family -- Robert, Kate, Melissa and Bret '10 -- established the Rev. Allen P. Novotny, S.J.
 Endowed Scholarship to honor Gonzaga's beloved late President, and his legacy of tireless dedication to the families of Eye Street.
 The Scholarship provides need-based financial assistance to young men who, like "Father Al," exhibit a spirit of faith, intellect, and humility.

 The Karl F. Nygren `44 Endowed Scholarship Fund

 Gonzaga's Class of 1944 left an indelible mark on Eye Street.
-In devotion to the Great Class of '44, in gratitude to Fr.
-Planning, SJ and in celebration of Gonzaga's Bicentennial, Mr. Nygren endowed a scholarship.
-The Karl Nygren '44 Scholars combine merit achievement and financial assistance.
+In devotion to the Great Class of '44, in gratitude to former Gonzaga President Rev. Stephen Planning, SJ and in celebration of Gonzaga's Bicentennial, Mr. Nygren endowed a scholarship.
+The Karl Nygren '44 Scholars combine merit achievement with demonstrated need for tuition assistance.